Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ### Geometry Services API ###

-The `GeometryService` is a REST network service that uses NASA's Navigation and Ancillary Information Facility (NAIF) SPICE Toolkit to compute positions of solar system objects with high precision and to return JSON and MessagePack (<https://msgpack.org>) encoded responses.
+The `GeometryService` is a REST network service which can return JSON and MessagePack (<https://msgpack.org>) encoded responses.
 For example, given the following request:

 ```
 http://swhv.oma.be/position?